 NOTE: Students will require both the textbook and a student notebook to complete this course.

-This is a true general science course covering a wide range of the branches of science.
-There is a large component of Earth Science (modules include astronomy, meteorology, oceanography, earth study, geology, paleontology, and environmental science) to give students a great foundation of that broad field of study.
-The students will learn what science is and, in a detailed and engaging way, how to utilize proper scientific method.
+This is a true general science course covering a wide range of branches of science.
+There is a large component of Earth Science (modules include astronomy, meteorology, oceanography, earth study, geology, paleontology, and environmental science) to give students a great foundation for that broad field of study.
+The students will learn what science is and, in a detailed and engaging way, how to utilize proper scientific methods.

 Students are walked through how to record data and report it.
-Too often, students are not given instruction in how to read and create graphs (a skill that is found on SAT and ACT exams!), however they are taken through the process of creating several graph types, learning how to properly design and read them, too.
+Too often, students are not given instruction on how to read and create graphs (a skill that is found on SAT and ACT exams!), however, they are taken through the process of creating several graph types, learning how to properly design and read them, too.

 The final module is a fun and exciting culmination of the course.
 It has no exam, rather students are given step-by-step instructions to build a final project of creating a Rube-Goldberg machine, incorporating many of the scientific principles they learned throughout the year (such as combustion, buoyancy, simple machines, and more).
 Between the project set-up instructions, students will read testimonies from modern-day scientists, sharing how they see God's hand as they work in their respective fields of science.
 Lesson Plans and Materials: The course is designed to be done 4 days a week (as compared to 2 days a week for our elementary series and 5 days a week for our high school courses).
 The book is written in a conversational format as the author talks directly to students, walking them through how to complete experiments, how to identify the important parts of the information presented, and where and how to take notes as they progress.
 The student notebook pairs perfectly with this process, providing easy-to-understand graphics where students fill in the blank spaces as they read.
 Thus, they are learning how to take information out of a text, identify key points, and critically think through what they are learning.
 Daily lesson plans are included in the student notebook so students easily understand what is expected of them each day, yet there is still room for flexibility in the schedule to meet the needs of the student and the family.